 Must-have features are:

-• Segments – A good email tool should let you create segments of customers, based on purchase history.
-Some will go so far as to let you track which products customers have viewed (but not purchased), and let you create segments around this criteria.
+- Segments – A good email tool should let you create segments of customers, based on purchase history or other criteria.
+Some will even let you track which products customers have viewed (but not purchased), and let you create segments to send browse abandonment emails.
 A handful of tools also create pre-built segments for you as soon as you import contacts from Shopify (e.g. first-time customers, repeat customers).

 So which email marketing platforms meet all the criteria above?
 Check out our list below to find the right one for you.